Women ‘need to work extra 19 years typically to close pensions gender gap’ | ITV News

-Women ‘need to work extra 19 years typically to close pensions gender gap’
+Women need to work extra 19 years to close pensions gender gap, report says

-Women face needing to work for an extra 19 years to retire with the same pension savings as men typically, according to a report.
+Women would need to work an extra 19 years to retire with the same pension savings as men typically, according to a report published on Wednesday

 Women retire on average with pension savings of £69,000, compared with £205,000 for men, the research by pensions provider NOW: Pensions and the Pensions Policy Institute (PPI) found.